-- The Land Use Element of this plan is a joint section including an alphabetical list of character areas for the five jurisdictions utilizing an FDM.
+- The Land Use Element of this plan is a joint section including an alphabetical list of character areas for the five jurisdictions utilizing an FDW.
 The Town of Cohutta's land use element utilizes a Future Land Use Map format while all other jurisdictions utilize a Future Development Map format.
-Actionable projects committed to land use are found within each individual jurisdiction's Community Work Program (CWP) - The Transportation Element utilizes information found within the Greater Dalton Metropolitan Planning Organization (GDMPO) combined with input from each jurisdiction to identify issues with transportation throughout the county.
+Actionable projects committed to land use are found within each individual jurisdiction's Community Work Program (CWP) - The Transportation Element utilizes information found within the Greater Dalton Metropolitan Planning Organization (CDMPO) combined with input from each jurisdiction to identify issues with transportation throughout the county.
 Actionable projects committed to transportation improvement are found within each individual jurisdiction's Community Work Program (CWP) - The Housing Element identifies issues and opportunities sourced from the Believe Greater Dalton Housing Strategy completed in September 2023.
-Actionable projects committed to housing are found within each individual jurisdiction's Community Work Program (CWP) - Policies are adopted to provide ongoing guidance and direction to local officials.
+Actionable projects completed to housing are found within each individual jurisdiction's Community Work Program (CWP) - Policies are adopted to provide orgoing guidance and direction to local officials.
 They provide a basis for making decisions in implementing the comprehensive plan, including achieving the Vision for Future Development and appropriately addressing the Community Issues and Opportunities.
 Policy statements are identified for each planning element.
-This plan will incorporate policies into a single joint section in order to reduce unnecessary repetition.
+Due to the interjurisdictional similarity of the policies adopted in the previous Comprehensive Plan this plan will incorporate them into a single joint section in order to reduce unnecessary repetition.